dib-lab/dibsi/WHO.md

 Dr. Phillip T. Brooks, postdoctoral fellow.

-Phil holds a PhD from Michigan State University in Comparative Medicine and Integrative Biology where he worked on interactions between the microbiome and host immune system.
-He now conducts research in microbiome data analysis and teaching/training in bioinformatics and genomics in the UC Davis School of Veterinary Medicine.
+Phillip holds a PhD from Michigan State University in Comparative Medicine and Integrative Biology where he worked on interactions between the microbiome and host immune system.
+He now conducts research in microbiome data analysis and teaching/training in bioinformatics and genomics at the UC Davis School of Veterinary Medicine.

 ### Assessment and Evaluation